pscl4rke/ephemerun/README.md

 ## Installation

+This codebase is available  on PyPI:

+    $ pip install ephemerun

-This codebase is not (currently) on PyPI, but can be installed with pip straight from the Git source:
+but can also be installed straight from the Git source:

     $ pip install git+https://github.com/pscl4rke/ephemerun.git